 Frequently Asked QuestionsWhat are the advantages of taking AP courses?The main advantage of taking an AP course is advanced preparation for college.
 Additionally, students who score well on AP exams may receive college credit while still in high school.
 The AP exams are given every year in May.
 Scores are reported to the colleges designated by the student and range from 1 (no recommendation) to 5 (extremely qualified).
 Each college determines the scores to be accepted for credit.
 Colleges may award three, and sometimes six, hours of credit per test.
 It is the responsibility of the student to check with the colleges in which they are interested in to see if they accept AP exams for credits.

 What is the difference between an Honors and AP class?

 AP classes are college level courses that are more challenging and rigorous.
 AP classes require energetic, involved, and motivated students.

 Why should I take an AP class?
 What will it do to my GPA?

 Students who succeed in AP courses generally do well in college as a result of rigorous academic preparation.
 AP classes are weighted on a 5.0 scale.
 However, it is not advised to take numerous AP courses without serious consideration and teacher recommendations.
 Doing poorly in an AP course will affect your GPA.

 How much does it cost to take an AP course?

 There are no charges for taking an AP course at East Wake High School.
-However, if you elect to take the examination in the spring, the fee is approximately $95 per exam.
+The exam fee is $95, however, the state of North Carolina pays this fee for students enrolled in the AP course.
+If you elect to take the exam without enrolling in the course, the fee is approximately $95 per exam.
 Students may qualify for financial assistance from The College Board if necessary.
-Please see your school counselor to see if you qualify.

 If I take an AP course, do I have to take the exam?